 Where to find Ethical And Sustainable Home Decor

 Luckily, all the ethical home decor brands featured here have so many options to choose from!

 I've featured them before in the sustainable candle guide and the Amazon alternatives blog post.
-Obakki was founded by Treana Peake, who has travelled all over the world to connect and develop one on one relationships with artisans and communities.
+Obakki was founded by Treana Peake, who has traveled all over the world to connect and develop one-on-one relationships with artisans and communities.

 No matter what you are looking for, you're likely to find it on Obakki!
 Homeware, kitchen and dining, pottery, jewelry, and even apparel.
 Each and every item is carefully curated to meet the most stringent ethical and sustainable criteria.

 Throw blankets and pillows are made with natural materials like organic cotton, linen, and wool.
 Lighting is made from sustainably sourced palm leaves (you have to take a look at these!).
 Some of the pottery is made using clay, all the jewelry is made from reclaimed and upcycled materials.
 You'll also find third-party certifications like WFTO Fair Trade and OKEO-Tex.
 Every single fabric, textile or material is vetted for quality and environmental stewardship.

 Obakki's Ethical Souring